 - Vaccinations that are administered as a series in intervals, but there is insufficient time to complete the entire series at the time of the medical examination.
 (The individual is often required to have at least the first round of the series)

 - The influenza vaccine if it is not the flu season.
+As mentioned previously the influenza vaccine is different from the Covid-19 Vaccine.

 If you meet one or more of these criteria, the civil surgeon or panel physician will indicate this on the Form I-693 and USCIS can then waive that requirement.